usnistgov/iheos-toolkit2/xdstools2/src/site/markdown/tools/simmgr.md

 are client simulators but they are not managed through this tool.

 There are two parts to a simulator ID, the *testSession* and the raw ID.
 The *testSession*, which could have been called *user*, is created/chosen at the top of the tool window.
-Different testSessions (user) are useful to help keep my simulators from being confused with your simulators.
-There is not authentication involived, just labeling.
+Different testSessions (users) are useful to help keep my simulators from being confused with your simulators.
+There is not authentication involved, just labeling.
 A simulator ID is made up of the testSession and the raw ID.
 The raw ID is entered in the tool and is called *Simulator ID* in the window.
 For a testSession of bill and id of reg the resulting simulator id is